pltommasino/Marvel/README.md

 The first phase of Social Network Analysis includes collecting and selecting datasets that can be useful for further analysis.
 In my case, I analyzed and considered from [kaggle.com](https://www.kaggle.com/) dataframes regarding the Marvel universe, all comic books and their respective heroes within them.

-Everything presented within this file, can be easily reproduced with the R file, and can be viewable in Gephi (all graphs can be taken in the 'GEPHI Graph' folder).
+Everything presented within this file, can be easily reproduced with the R file (in /code folder), and can be viewable in Gephi (all graphs can be taken in the /gephi folder).

 With this project, I wanted to analyze the network of the heroes, that is, the encounters they had within each individual comic book.
-I decided to analyze the social network of the Marvel universe, using 2 datasets:
+I decided to analyze the social network of the Marvel universe, using 2 datasets (in /data folder):

 * `edges.csv`: represents the heroes' paths and relationships within the social network, consisting of hero (hero) and comic (comic in which he appears).
 * `hero.csv`: represents the encounters (relationships) between heroes specifically, composed of hero1 and hero2.